 Who I AM

 Leila Kashani-Sabet is a queer Iranian artist, actor, and facilitator.
-As the first-generation in her family to be raised in the colonial empire, her artistry & life’s work embrace her position in the in-between—straddling two countries’ histories and legacies.
+As the first-generation in her family to be raised in the colonial empire, her artistry & life’s work responds to her position in the in-between—straddling two countries’ histories and legacies.
 She creates and devises new work in addition to acting in theatre and film.
 As a facilitator, she offers different services ranging from anti-oppression workshops to community arts healing spaces.

 Leila graduated from Brown University, with Honors in Modern Culture and Media and Magna Cum Laude.
 Her thesis, a devised play rooted in oral histories and cultural traditions, was awarded the department prize.